mozmorris/react-webcam/README.md

 getCanvas        | returns a canvas with the same size as the video element startRecording   | starts the recording
-stopRecording    | stops the recording getVideoUrl      | returns the objectUrl for the recorded video
+stopRecording    | stops the recording getVideoUrl      | returns the video blob for the recorded video

 ## License